-2022 Toys - New Zealand % Toys - Asia Pacific % Board games % Outdoor games %
+2023 Toys - New Zealand % Toys - Asia Pacific % Board games % Outdoor games %

-Discount rate Operating margin Growth rate 5 8 5 5
+Discount rate 5 8 5 5

-5 5 5 7
+Operating margin 5 5 5 7

-2 6 2 3
+Growth rate 2 6 2 3

-2021
+2022

-Discount rate Operating margin Growth rate 7 9 7 7
+Discount rate 7 9 7 7

-6 6 7 7
+Operating margin 6 6 7 7

-3 10 2 4
+Growth rate 3 10 2 4

-^{} The growth rate and operating margin assumptions applies only to the period beyond the formal budgeted period with the value in use calculation based on an extrapolation of the budgeted cash flows for year five.
+The growth rate and operating margin assumptions applies only to the period beyond the formal budgeted period with the value in use calculation based on an extrapolation of the budgeted cash flows for year five.

-NZ IAS 36:130(e)(i)- Disclosures where recoverable amount is fair value less cost of disposal Disclose: Key assumptions used by management Description of the approach used by management to determine the values of the key assumptions Level of fair value hierarchy (per NZ IFRS 13) - excluding costs of Reasons for any change in the valuation technique If discounted cash flow projections have been used: The length of the period used to project budgeted cash flows Discount rate applied to the cash flow projections Growth rate used in the period beyond the projection period.
-NZ IAS 36:130(d)(i)- Disclosures where recoverable amount is value in use Disclose: Key assumptions used by management Description of the approach used by management to determine the The length of the period used to project budgeted cash flows If the above period exceeds 5 years, reasons why Discount rate applied to the cash flow projections Growth rate used in the period beyond the projection period If the above growth rate exceeds the long-term average growth rate, reasons why.
+NZ IAS 36:130(e)(i)- Disclosures where recoverable amount is fair value less cost of disposal (v) Disclose: Key assumptions used by management Description of the approach used by management to determine the values of the key assumptions Level of fair value hierarchy (per NZ IFRS 13) - excluding costs of disposal Reasons for any change in the valuation technique If discounted cash flow projections have been used: The length of the period used to project budgeted cash flows Discount rate applied to the cash flow projections Growth rate used in the period beyond the projection period.
+NZ IAS 36:130(d)(i)- Disclosures where recoverable amount is value in use (v) Disclose: Key assumptions used by management Description of the approach used by management to determine the values of the key assumptions The length of the period used to project budgeted cash flows If the above period exceeds 5years, reasons why Discount rate applied to the cash flow projections Growth rate used in the period beyond the projection period If the above growth rate exceeds the long-term average growth rate, reasons why.
 NZ IAS 36:134(f) Disclosures where recoverable amount is either fair value less cost of disposal, or, value in use If a reasonably possible change in a key assumption would cause a CGU's recoverable amount to fall below its carrying amount, disclose: The amount of the difference The value of the key assumption(s) in question The amount the key assumption(s) must change to result in recoverable amount equalling carrying amount.
 NZ IAS 36:135 Disclosures of an insignificant amount of goodwill (or indefinite life intangible assets) are allocated across multiple CGU's.
-Note that disclosures denoted with "" are not applicable to RDR Layout BDO Comments (New Zealand) Group, and therefore are not presented on the adjacent page.
+BDO Comments Note that disclosures denoted with '' are not applicable to RDR Layout (New Zealand) Group, and therefore are not presented on the adjacent page.